t0270293/uk-black-carbon-ml/README.md

 * **Air Quality Data:** Publicly available from the UK [Automatic Urban and Rural Network (AURN)](https://uk-air.defra.gov.uk/).
 * **Emissions Data:** Available from the [NAEI](https://naei.beis.gov.uk/).
-* **Weather Data:** ERA5 reanalysis data was used for meteorological variables.
+* **Weather Data:** The meteorological data used (ERA5 reanalysis) could not be included due to size limits.
+It is available for download from the [Copernicus Climate Data Store (CDS)](https://cds.climate.copernicus.eu/).
+    * *Note:* Researchers should download "ERA5 hourly data on single levels" covering the UK domain for years 2009–2020.

 ---
-Air Quality Data: Publicly available from the UK Automatic Urban and Rural Network (AURN).

-Emissions Data: Available from the NAEI.

-Weather Data: ERA5 reanalysis data was used for meteorological variables.

 Author: I S Wong